-The Play it Safe Course is designed for club coaches and volunteers working with children.
+Play It Safe Course - designed for club coaches and volunteers working with children.
 This is a three-hour course designed to:

-The In Touch Course can be attended by any club official, but is specifically targeted at Club Safeguarding Officers and Assistants.
+In Touch - this course can be attended by any club official, but is specifically targeted at Club Safeguarding Officers and Assistants.
 This is a free, 3 hour course designed to: